| Title: | Generalized Multistate Simulation Model |

 the number of states to be considered. |

-of dimension ,
+a transition.structure of dimension ,

-is the number of states and with value "impossible" for all
+where is the number of states and with value "impossible" for all

 potential transitions.